Are You On the Cusp? Must-Know Facts About Zodiac Cusps

 Want more?
 Discover everything about the Virgo & Libra Cusp here.

 Libra/Scorpio Cusp (Approximately October 19th to 25th)

 This cusp is sensual and honest, if not brutally so.
 Despite your frankness, your personality is magnetic and funny.
 You are a romantic but a potentially jealous one, which can be avoided by carefully examining the ego.
 Your determination is palpable and leads to success.

 Scorpio/Sagittarius Cusp (Approximately November 18th to 24th)

 Yours is an intense energy that meets with optimism.
-You are unique and independent, not afraid to take the path less travelled.
+You are unique and independent, not afraid to take the path less traveled.
 Objectivity is necessary for you to avoid being overly emotional.
-You have a tenacious personality that might be best-suited for self-employment.
+You have a tenacious personality that might be best suited for self-employment.